 It’s important that you provide a receipt after the security deposit is collected for both parties’ interest.
 The receipt should include the amount of the deposit, the name, and address of the financial institution or bank where the deposit will be kept, as well as the annual interest rate that the money will earn.

 You need to note though that the interest belongs to the tenant.
 So, you will have to turn over the entire amount including any interest accumulated to the tenant.
+According to Dmitri Kara from Fantastic Cleaners, the deposit is the one sure insurance of conscientious renters.

 So should you collect a security deposit?
 You sure should!